Joy-Zhang/jsiq.js/README.md

 -------

   Assume there is an array a = [1, 2, 3, 4, 5];
-  Before query it, this array need to be imported into JSIQ.
+  Before querying it, the array needs to be imported into JSIQ.
 Do this like:

     JSIQ.import("a", a);